Colin Cowdrey: Personal life and post-retirement

-While still a player, Cowdrey was awarded the CBE in 1972.
+While still a player, Cowdrey was appointed Commander of the Order of the British Empire (CBE) in the 1972 New Year Honours for services to cricket.
 Following his retirement in 1976, he worked closely behind the scenes at Kent and became President of the MCC in 1986.
 He was Chairman of the International Cricket Council from 1989 to 1993, when referees and neutral umpires were introduced to international cricket.
-He served on the board at House of Whitbread Frelims and Barclays Bank International and was a Member of the Council of the Winston Churchill Memorial Trust, a Member of the Council of The Cook Society (affiliate of Britain–Australia Society) Having been knighted in 1992, Cowdrey became a life peer as Baron Cowdrey of Tonbridge in the 1997 Queen's Birthday Honours List; he is one of only two cricketers to be given a life peerage for their services to the sport, the other being Learie Constantine in 1969.
+He served on the board at House of Whitbread Frelims and Barclays Bank International and was a member of the Council of the Winston Churchill Memorial Trust, a Member of the Council of The Cook Society (affiliate of Britain–Australia Society) Having been knighted in the 1992 New Year Honours, Cowdrey became a life peer as Baron Cowdrey of Tonbridge in the 1997 Queen's Birthday Honours List; he is one of only two cricketers to be given a life peerage for their services to the sport, the other being Learie Constantine in 1969.
 Cowdrey was named President of Kent County Cricket Club in 2000, the year he died.

 He was married twice.
 His first wife was Penny Chiesman from 1956 until their divorce in 1985.
 They were the parents of Kent cricketers Chris and Graham Cowdrey.
 Cowdrey's second wife was Lady Anne Fitzalan-Howard, whom he married in 1985.
 Cowdrey died of a heart attack on 4 December 2000, aged 67.
-He is the fourth (and so far the last) sportsman to be honoured with a memorial service in Westminster Abbey, following Sir Frank Worrell, Lord Constantine and Bobby Moore.
+He is the fourth most recent sportsman to be honoured with a memorial service in Westminster Abbey, following Sir Frank Worrell, Lord Constantine and Bobby Moore.
 The Marylebone Cricket Club (MCC) Spirit of Cricket Cowdrey Lecture was inaugurated in his memory.